Evans has 24 points, No. 2 Louisville routs Boston College

 LOUISVILLE, Ky.
-(AP) — Dana Evans scored 24 points, Olivia Cochran added 18 and No. 2 Louisville used balanced scoring to pull away for an 89-70 victory over Boston College on Thursday night.
+(AP) — Dana Evans scored 17 of her 24 points in the second half, Olivia Cochran added 18 and No. 2 Louisville used balanced scoring to pull away for an 89-70 victory over Boston College on Thursday night.

 All five starters scored in double figures for the Cardinals (11-0, 4-0 Atlantic Coast Conference), who had to work into the fourth quarter to finally gain a cushion against the stubborn Eagles (5-6, 1-6).
 Louisville led 68-56 entering the quarter and used a 14-6 run over 5:12 for a 20-point lead on the way toward improving to 8-0 against BC in ACC play.

-Evans was 9 of 16 from the field and 3 of 5 from long range, while Cochran made 6 of 9 shooting and 6 of 8 from the line to come within a point of her career high against DePaul.
+Evans began 2-of-9 from the field before making her final seven shots to finish 9 of 16 from the field and 3 of 5 from long range.
+Cochran made 6 of 9 shooting and 6 of 8 from the line to come within a point of her career high against DePaul.
 Hailey Van Lith and Kianna Smith each added 13 points, and Elizabeth Balogun had 11 for the Cardinals.

+Evans, a senior All-American guard, believed it was just a matter of time before she warmed up.

+“My shots weren’t falling, but what was happening was easy layups,” she said.
+“My teammates were making shots, and eventually I was going to find my flow.”

-Cameron Swartz and Ally Vantimmeren each scored 17 points for the Eagles.
-They lost for the sixth time in seventh games.
+Cameron Swartz and Ally VanTimmeren each shot 7 of 13 to score 17 points apiece for the Eagles.
+They lost for the sixth time in seventh games, all in conference play.
 BC’s lone ACC win came against Notre Dame on Jan.
 7.

 BIG PICTURE